-HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOMES Our network of roads, footpaths, cycleways and carparks are safe, uncongested and maintained cost-effectively.
-Out network of roads connects communities across the District. cost effective and meets current Our urban communities have a means of travel for pedestrians, cyclists and commuters that is safe and efficient.
+COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Our communities are healthy, safe, inclusive and resilient.
+Our network of roads, footpaths, cycleways and carparks are safe, uncongested and maintained cost-effectively.
+Out network of roads connects communities across the District.
+Our infrastructure is efficient, cost effective and meets current and future needs.
+Our urban communities have a means of travel for pedestrians, cyclists and commuters that is safe and efficient.
 Our rural communities have safe and effective access to our transportation network.